Physics in Intense Fields 2026 (PIF26)

 - Paul Campbell, University of Michigan

-- Sebastien Corde, École Polytechnique
+- Sebastien Corde, Ecole Polytechnique, LOA

 - Thomas De Vos, University of Rochester

-- Amanda Elliott, University of Rochester
+- Antonino Di Piazza, University of Rochester

-- Louis Forrester, Imperial College London
+- Louis Forrester, Imperial College London (London)

 - Charlie Freeman, SUNY Geneseo

-- Marta Galbiati, École Polytechnique
+- Marta Galbiati, Marta Galbiati

 - Cosmo Gallaro, Princeton University